Editorial Standards

 - IRS Form 15247 is titled “Product Review Feedback for SPEC Products,” and it is mainly for VITA and TCE volunteers to submit feedback on IRS training and reference materials, for example Pub 4012 and Pub 4491.
 It is not a taxpayer filing form.

-- The IRS shows Form 15247 with a revision of April 2024 in its online guided form, and the IRS forms index lists the product’s origin as December 2020.
+- The current revision of Form 15247 is Rev. 12-2020 (December 2020), and the IRS forms index lists the product’s origin as December 2020.
 Use the IRS site as your source of truth.

 - You can submit the form electronically through the IRS wizard, then download a PDF for your records.
 No third‑party site is required.